 You don’t have to worry about accommodation upon arriving at Pudu Sentral Bus Terminal as there are hotels located at every corner of the street within budget on Jalan Pudu.
 Some of the most popular spots are Mayview Glory Hotel, AnCasa Express, Hotel Sentral Pudu, Mingle Hostel Kuala Lumpur, Hotel Transit and so many others.
 Whether you are looking to spend on a hotel with modern design aesthetics or just a basic hotel for an overnight stay, the choices are aplenty.
 Check out some other great hotel deals in Kuala Lumpur at hotels.easybook.com as well.

-Whether you are heading to airport for you next holiday with the family or going back to your hometown in Teluk Intan, you can count on Easybook to get you there safely upon boarding your bus at Pudu Sentral Bus Terminal.
+Whether you are heading to the airport for your next holiday with the family or going back to your hometown in Teluk Intan, you can count on Easybook to get you there safely upon boarding your bus at Pudu Sentral Bus Terminal.